demanuel/NewsUP/README.md

 NewsUP
 ======

+NewsUP a binary usenet uploader/poster.
 Backup your personal files to the usenet!

 # Intro